Anderson House (St. John's): History

 Anderson died on St. Valentine’s Day, 14 February 1852 at age 84, and was survived by his wife, Catherine.

 In 1860, the house was purchased from Catherine Anderson by Henry C. Tillman (1824-1862).
-Born in Halifax to German immigrants, Tillmann (his name also appears as Charles Henry Tillman and Henry H. Tillmann) was professor of music and composer, who arrived in St. John's in 1843/4 from Halifax.
+Born in Halifax to German immigrants, Tillmann (his name also appears as Charles Henry Tillman, Charles J. Tillmann, and Henry H. Tillmann) was professor of music and composer, who arrived in St. John's in 1843/4 from Halifax, where he had served as organist of St. Mary's Cathedral.
 Tillmann was the composer of "The Newfoundland Camp Gallopade" in 1853.
 He worked as a music instructor in St. John's for 18 years, and it was written that "His skill in the practice of his profession, that of a musical teacher, was universally admitted, and his unassuming and affable manners endeared him to his friends and all! who had the pleasure of his acquaintance."
-Tillmann and his St. John's-born wife Mary had six children; their youngest, Henry Hermann, died age 4 1/2 less than a month before Tillmann's own death on 30 July 1862.
-Mary Dalton Tillmann (1827–1897), widow of Henry, sold the property to John Power some time between 1862 and 1864 and moved to New York.
+Tillmann and his St. John's-born wife Mary (née Dalton) had six children; their youngest, Henry Hermann, died age 4 1/2 less than a month before Tillmann's own death on 30 July 1862.
+Mary Dalton Tillmann (1827–1895), widow of Henry, sold the property to John Power some time between 1862 and 1864 and moved to New York.
+She died in Halifax on 27 October 1895.

 In 1878, the property was sold by John Power to Patrick Power.
 At some point the property passed from a Mary Power to her husband, William Finlay, who owned the property at least to 1970.
 The building was at one time following this owned by the Roman Catholic Episcopal Corporation of St. John's.

 Restoration and Heritage Designation

 After 1972, the building began to decay rapidly.
 In 1973, it was noted that in spite of a fire a number of years previously, the interior of the building was fairly intact, including a simple spiral staircase and two open fireplaces.
-In 1976, following a four-year campaign to save the building, the Newfoundland Historic Trust purchased the building and entered into an agreement with The Architect's Guild to restore the building.
+In 1974, St. John's heritage advocate Shane O'Dea wrote:An unusual feature of the house, apart from its age, is the fact that most of its internal fabric is the same as it was when the house was first built over a century and a half ago.
+In the kitchen is the large open fireplace with coal grate and crane for cooking.
+In the rooms above are fire-places with what appear to be their original mantels.
+An interesting staircase climbs from the ground floor to the attic in the western end of the house and the entire attic seems to be unchanged -- doors, latches, floor, walls even the paint appear to be the original.In 1976, following a four-year campaign to save the building, the Newfoundland Historic Trust purchased the building and entered into an agreement with The Architect's Guild to restore the building.
 On 7 October of that year, shortly after the Trust signed the papers to take over the empty building, another fire caused serious damage to the structure.